 This Kafka Producer API permits an application to publish a stream of records to one or more Kafka topics.

-To subscribe to one or more topics and process the stream of records produced to them in an application, we use this Kafka Consumer API.
+The Consumer API permits an application to take one or more topics and process the continous flow of records produced to them.

-In order to act as a stream processor consuming an input stream from one or more topics and producing an output stream to one or more output topics and also effectively transforming the input streams to output streams, this Kafka Streams API gives permission to an application.
+The Streams API permits an application to behave as a stream processor, consuming an input stream from one or more topics and generating an output stream to one or more output topics, efficiently modifying the input streams to output streams.

-This Kafka Connector API allows building and running reusable producers or consumers that connect Kafka topics to existing applications or data systems.
-For example, a connector to a relational database might capture every change to a table.
+The Connector API permits creating and running reusable producers or consumers that enables connection between Kafka topics and existing applications or data systems.

 Using the following components, Kafka achieves messaging:

-Basically, how Kafka stores and organizes messages across its system and essentially a collection of messages are Topics.
+A bunch of messages that belong to a particular category is known as a Topic.
+Data stores in topics.
 In addition, we can replicate and partition Topics.
 Here, replicate refers to copies and partition refers to the division.
 Also, visualize them as logs wherein, Kafka stores messages.
 However, this ability to replicate and partitioning topics is one of the factors that enable Kafka’s fault tolerance and scalability.

-To offer the brokers with metadata about the processes running in the system and to facilitate health checking and broker leadership election, Kafka uses Kafka zookeeper.
+With the help of zookeeper, Kafka provides the brokers with metadata regarding the processes running in the system and grants health checking and broker leadership election.

-We view log as the partitions in this Kafka tutorial.
+We view log as the partitions.
 Basically, a data source writes messages to the log.
-One of the advantages is, at any time one or more consumers read from the log they select.
-Here, below diagram shows a log is being written by the data source and the log is being read by consumers at different offsets.
+One of the advantages is, at any time one or more consumers can read from the log they select.
+Here, the below diagram shows a log is being written by the data source and read by consumers at different offsets.

 Apache Kafka is written in pure Java and also Kafka’s native API is java.
 However, many other languages like C++, Python, .Net, Go, etc. also support Kafka.
 Still, a platform where there is no need of using a third-party library is Java.
 Also, we can say, writing code in languages apart from Java will be a little overhead.

 In addition, we can use Java language if we need the high processing rates that come standard on Kafka.
-Also, Java provides a good community support for Kafka consumer clients.
-Hence, it is a right choice to implement Kafka in Java.
+Also, Java provides good community support for Kafka consumer clients.
+Hence, it is the right choice to implement Kafka in Java.

-For a more traditional message broker, Kafka works well as a replacement.
-We can say Kafka has better throughput, built-in partitioning, replication, and fault-tolerance which makes it a good solution for large-scale message processing applications.
+Kafka is the best substitute for traditional message brokers.
+We can say Kafka has better throughput, replication, fault-tolerance and built-in partitioning which makes it a better solution for large-scale message processing applications.

-For operational monitoring data, Kafka finds the good application.
-It includes aggregating statistics from distributed applications to produce centralized feeds of operational data.
+Kafka is mostly utilized for operational monitoring data.
+It includes aggregating statistics from distributed applications to generate centralized feeds of operational data.